The Fascinating History Behind Why Jewish Families Eat Chinese Food on Christmas

-While Jewish immigrants found community on the Lower East Side, "there was a lot of discrimination against Jews at the turn of the century,” Lohman adds.
+While Jewish immigrants found community on the Lower East Side, "there was a lot of discrimination against Jews at the turn of the century,” Lohman added.
 "They were often criticized not only for not dressing like Americans and not speaking the language, but also for not converting to an 'American' religion."

 Right next door to the burgeoning Jewish community on the Lower East Side was the city's nascent Chinatown.
 Many Chinese immigrants had initially come to the U.S. to work on the Transcontinental Railroad.
 After its completion in 1869, these laborers faced violence and discrimination in the western states.
 They came to New York City seeking new business opportunities, and some opened restaurants.

 By and large, Chinese restaurateurs didn’t discriminate against Jewish customers.
 Joshua Eli Plaut wrote in his book A Kosher Christmas: 'Tis the Season to be Jewish that the Chinese, as non-Christians, didn't perceive any difference between Anglo-Saxon New Yorkers and Jewish immigrants; they accepted all non-Chinese customers with open arms.

 Jewish customers embraced Chinese food in return.
 The restaurants were conveniently located and inexpensive, yet were also urbane in their eyes.
 Jews saw dining out as an American custom that they wanted to try, largely because they sought upward mobility among other Americans.
 According to Yong Chen, a history professor and author of Chop Suey, USA: The Story of Chinese Food in America, "[Diners] were attracted to Chinese food because, in their mind, it represented American cosmopolitanism and middle class status."
 And they weren't deterred by the fact that food in Chinese restaurants wasn't kosher.
 But they could easily pretend it was.